AndrewSRea/My_Learning_Port/JavaScript/Client-side_Web_APIs/Manipulating_Documents/README.md

 ## The document object model

 The document currently loaded in each one of your browser tabs is represented by a document object model.
-This is a "tree structure" representation created by the browser that enables the HTML structure to be easily accessed by programming languages--for example, the browser itself uses it to apply styling and other information to the correct elements as it renders a page, and developers like you can manipulate the DOM with JavaScript after the page has been rendered.
+This is a "tree structure" representation created by the browser that enables the HTML structure to be easily accessed by programming languages -- for example, the browser itself uses it to apply styling and other information to the correct elements as it renders a page, and developers like you can manipulate the DOM with JavaScript after the page has been rendered.

-We have create a simple example page at [dom-example.html](https://github.com/mdn/learning-area/blob/master/javascript/apis/document-manipulation/dom-example.html) ([see it live also](https://mdn.github.io/learning-area/javascript/apis/document-manipulation/dom-example.html)).
-Try opening this up in your browser--it is a very simple page containing a [`<section>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/section) element inside which you can find an image, and a paragraph with a link inside.
+We have created a simple example page at [dom-example.html](https://github.com/mdn/learning-area/blob/master/javascript/apis/document-manipulation/dom-example.html) ([see it live also](https://mdn.github.io/learning-area/javascript/apis/document-manipulation/dom-example.html)).
+Try opening this up in your browser -- it is a very simple page containing a [`<section>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/section) element inside which you can find an image, and a paragraph with a link inside.
 The HTML source code looks like this:
 ```
 <!DOCTYPE html>
 <html>